ccmanuelf/ai-language-tutor-app/DAILY_PROMPT_TEMPLATE.md

 - **ALWAYS run full test suite**: NEVER validate coverage with single test files - run `pytest tests/` to avoid false warnings and ensure complete validation! ⚠️ (See: docs/COVERAGE_WARNING_EXPLANATION.md)

 ### Lessons Learned - APPLY ALWAYS! 📚
+1. **🚨 Environment activation NOT persistent** - ALWAYS combine `source ai-tutor-env/bin/activate && command` in single bash invocation!
+Each bash call is a new shell! ⚠️ **CRITICAL!** (Session 36)
-1. **"The devil is in the details"** - No gaps are truly acceptable
+2. **"The devil is in the details"** - No gaps are truly acceptable
-2. **Real data over mocks** - Especially for audio/speech/voice processing
+3. **Real data over mocks** - Especially for audio/speech/voice processing
-3. **100% coverage ≠ Quality** - Coverage with mocked data = false confidence! ⚠️
+4. **100% coverage ≠ Quality** - Coverage with mocked data = false confidence! ⚠️
-4. **Test the engine, not just the wrapper** - Core services must be tested
+5. **Test the engine, not just the wrapper** - Core services must be tested
-5. **Fix ALL warnings** - They become bugs later
+6. **Fix ALL warnings** - They become bugs later
-6. **Exception handlers matter** - They're where bugs hide in production
+7. **Exception handlers matter** - They're where bugs hide in production
-7. **Import errors are testable** - With the right approach
+8. **Import errors are testable** - With the right approach
-8. **Edge cases are NOT optional** - They're where users break things
+9. **Edge cases are NOT optional** - They're where users break things
-9. **User intuition matters** - "I don't feel satisfied" is a valid quality concern! ✅
+10. **User intuition matters** - "I don't feel satisfied" is a valid quality concern! ✅
-10. **Validate real functionality** - Voice testing requires actual audio generation! ✅
+11. **Validate real functionality** - Voice testing requires actual audio generation! ✅
-11. **Full test suite ALWAYS** - Single test files can produce false warnings from mocking - always run `pytest tests/` for true validation! ⚠️ (Session 33)
+12. **Full test suite ALWAYS** - Single test files can produce false warnings from mocking - always run `pytest tests/` for true validation! ⚠️ (Session 33)
+13. **Verify Python paths** - Check for `/opt/anaconda3/` in error traces = WRONG environment!
+Always verify `which python` shows `ai-tutor-env` path! ⚠️ (Session 36)

 ### User's Praise
 > **Session 6**: "This is above and beyond expectations, great job!!!"